AerialKebab/Spotify2YoutubeDownloader/README.md

 ### Project on Hiatus - working on Python version first.
 Check out: https://github.com/AerialKebab/s2tydl_py

-## Project objectives
-I play with a DJ Controller as a hobby, mixing music for fun.
-(SoundCloud plug, listen to me!: https://soundcloud.com/aerialkebab).
-In order to mix, I need the files actually sitting in my hard drive.
-Obtaining music to mix can sometimes be a hassle, as I get my new music mainly through Spotify, and put it in a Spotify playlist.
-I then later look at the playlist when I have time, then download the files one by one.
-I thought of creating a project, that would be a desktop executable that would follow Spotify playlists, search those song names on YouTube, then download the first result from YouTube.

 ### Technologies used
 * React
 * Electron
 * Spotify web API https://developer.spotify.com/documentation/web-api/quick-start/
 * Youtube-mp3-downloader module https://www.npmjs.com/package/youtube-mp3-downloader

-## Future additions
-Unfortunately searching YouTube directly through the song name supplied by the "song name + (audio)" can sometimes prove faulty.
-I want to implement a system that allows users to open up the original YouTube search, scroll through the results (within the UI) and select the right song from that.
-In the far future I would possibly create a database through these selection amounts on each video, and download the optimal video from that result.